logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-5-working-with-variables-and-expressions/using-string-expressions/_index.md

 The argument of the first report action line \(row 15\) is treated as a literal string, requiring no further evaluation.
 By contrast, the second report action line begins with a \# symbol, and so is treated as an expression.
 It uses the concatenation operator \(&\) to merge several string constants.

-**Note:** Note that, within an expression, string constants must be enclosed in quotation marks.
+{{<note>}} Note that, within an expression, string constants must be enclosed in quotation marks.
 An argument cell containing only a simple text string, as in row 15, needs no quotation marks.

 The results in both cases are identical: